ChetanbirSingh/ChetanbirSingh/README.md

 # Hello, I'm Chetanbir Singh 👋

 ## 🏄‍♂️ About Me
-- **The Journey**: Started coding in 11th grade summer, turning a passion into hands-on experience.
+- **The Journey**: Started coding when i was 16, turning a passion into hands-on experience.
 - **Current Status**: Web development student at the University of Alberta.
 - **Focus**: Learning full-stack web development.
 - **Recent Graduate**: Completed high school in 2024.